 - Remember to stay home if you are sick, or if someone in your family has a communicable infection.
-If you have been exposed to an infectious disease (such as chickenpox, measles, mumps, or tuberculosis), notify Volunteer Services prior to working your volunteer schedule.
+If you have been exposed to an infectious disease (such as chickenpox, measles, mumps, COVID-19, or tuberculosis), notify Volunteer Services prior to working your volunteer schedule.
 They will notify the appropriate department as necessary.
-Volunteers exposed at work must notify Emergency Department immediately. - All volunteers must be free of skin, eye, respiratory, or gastrointestinal infections. - All volunteers should have their vaccinations up-to-date to prevent communicable diseases like measles and pertussis. - All volunteers should get their annual influenza vaccination before November 1. - Provided free of charge through Employee Health.
-Note, if under the age of 18, parent consent is required. - Remember that volunteers should not clean up spills of blood or body fluid.
+Volunteers exposed at work must notify Emergency Department immediately. - All volunteers must be free of skin, eye, respiratory, or gastrointestinal infections. - All volunteers should have their vaccinations up-to-date. - All volunteers should get their annual influenza vaccination before November 1 provided free of charge through Employee Health.
+Parent consent required if under the age of 18. - Remember that volunteers should not clean up spills of blood or body fluid.
 In case of a spill, a staff member should be called immediately.
 The volunteer should avoid being exposed to blood or body fluid.